 As you will notice with what the CEOs of the companies report and broadcast by Reuters, there is no monopoly issue.

-Ο Sundar Pichai, Chief Executive Officer Google, stressed that the "continuous success of the company is not guaranteed", as users now have many alternative ways of accessing information and market dynamics are constantly evolving:
+Ο Sundar Pichai, Chief Executive Officer Google, stressed that the company's "continued success is not guaranteed" as users now have many alternatives access in information and market dynamics are constantly evolving:

-"For example, people have more ways to search for information than ever before - and more and more this is happening outside of a single search engine."
+“For example, people have more ways to search for information than ever before – and increasingly it's outside the context of a single machine. search. "

 Ο Jeff Bezos defended the Amazon behavior stressing that the Seattle company is a small part of the overall retail market and competes with retailers such as Walmart, which is twice its size.
-He added that Covid-19 increased sales to all e-commerce companies and not just Amazon.
+He added that Covid-19 has boosted sales across all e-commerce businesses, not just Amazon.

-Ο Mark Zuckerberg of Facebook has defended the acquisitions the company has made, saying his company competes with others Companies attending the hearing as well as others worldwide.
-He said WhatsApp and Instagram, which are owned by Facebook, have grown since their acquisition.
-He reiterated his company's position on the government regulation and called for "updated Internet rules."
+Ο Mark Zuckerberg of Facebook defended the acquisitions made by the company stating that its company competes with other companies that attend the hearing but also others globally.
+He said WhatsApp and Instagram, which are owned by Facebook, have been developed since their acquisition.
+He reiterated his company's position on government regulation and called for "updated Internet rules".

 Ο Tim Cook Apple plans to tell the committee that Cupertino's company "does not have a dominant market share in no market where it operates.
 This applies not only to the iPhone, but to any product category. ”

-In his prepared speech, he states that before the release of the App Store, software developers paid a fee of 50-70% to distribute their applications, which has now been greatly reduced.
+In his prepared speech, he mentions that before the launch of the App Store, developers software they used to pay a fee of 50-70% to distribute their apps, which has now come down a lot.